Introduction To Digital Arts - Physical Computing

 Please note: This course is for students aged 18 and older

-Konstantinos Mouzakis is a visual and interaction designer specializing in physical computing, digital arts and UI/UX.
-He currently explores upcoming technologies working at Intel's Open Source Technology Centre and he delivers lectures and workshops in events and organisations like Central Saint Martins and Royal College of Art.
+Konstantinos Mouzakis is a product and interaction designer specializing in physical computing, digital arts and UI/UX.
+He currently explores edge computing technologies working at an IoT startup, balena, while he delivers design and technology lectures and workshops.
+In the past, he has worked for Intel at the Open Source Technology Centre focusing on concept development and prototyping.

 Please bring with you to the first session:

 - Storage medium (usb flash drive, online drive, etc)